 In search of where to go and what to see in Nepal and Tibet?
-In addition to seeing the world's highest mountain up close or at a distance there's plenty more to see and do in these stunningly scenic Himalayan nations.
+In addition to seeing the world's highest mountain up close or at a distance there's plenty more incredible destinations and sights in these scenic Himalayan nations.
 Below we've listed our favourites - seven of the best places to visit in Nepal and Tibet.

 Royal Chitwan National Park is a UNESCO World Heritage site and one of Nepal’s natural wonders, covering 932 sq. km across south central Nepal.
 Widely acknowledged as one of the finest National Parks in Asia, Chitwan consists of tropical and subtropical forests and is home to more than 50 species of animal including the Royal Bhengal tiger, Indian one horned Rhino, wild elephant, bison, Fourhorned antelope and leopard.
 Not to mention the 525 species of birds and 55 amphibians and reptiles, including the Golden monitor lizard, Gharial crocodile and python.